DIY Baby Nursery Ideas on a Budget

 • Scrap fabric or wallpaper remnants for texture

-• Mounting strips or anchors (avoid hanging directly above the crib)
+• Mounting strips or anchors (avoid placement directly above sleep or changing areas)

 ☁️ DIY Mobiles & Soft Accents